-Charissa N. Terranova is an environmental humanist reframing art and architectural history in the age of the Anthropocene, the geological epoch of human-driven climate change.
-Her practice has unfolded for the last decade around the role of nature and biology in past and present art and design.
-She is Margaret M. McDermott Distinguished Chair in Art and Aesthetic Studies and Professor of Art and Architectural History in the Bass School of Arts, Humanities, and Technology at the University of Texas at Dallas where she teaches seminars on the history of art, nature, and the machine.
+Charissa N. Terranova is an environmental humanist reframing the history of art and architecture in the age of the Anthropocene, the geological epoch of human-driven climate change.
+She researches the role of nature, biology, and biotechnology in the history of art and design.
+She is Margaret M. McDermott Distinguished Chair in Art and Aesthetic Studies and Professor of Art and Architectural History in the Bass School of Arts, Humanities, and Technology at the University of Texas at Dallas where she teaches courses on past and present avant-gardes, modernism, and contemporary bio-art, interspecies art, and feminist eco-art.

-Terranova gave the keynote address at the 30th Anniversary International Light Art Symposium at the Moholy-Nagy University of Art and Design in Budapest, Hungary, September 14-15, 2023.
-The talk, “A Biological Bill of Rights: Organicism as Justice-Seeking,” explores philosophical and scientific organicism in the work of Hungarian modernists György Kepes and László Moholy-Nagy and American cytogeneticist Ruth Sager.
-Organized by the International Kepes Society of Budapest, the gathering hosts a screening of Interthinking Art + Science, the new documentary about Kepes made by curator Márton Orosz.
+Last year, Terranova gave a keynote address at the 30th Anniversary International Light Art Symposium at the Moholy-Nagy University of Art and Design in Budapest, Hungary on September 15, 2023.
+The talk, “A Biological Bill of Rights: Organicism as Justice-Seeking,” explored philosophical and scientific organicism in the work of Hungarian modernists György Kepes and László Moholy-Nagy and American geneticist Ruth Sager.
+Organized by the International Kepes Society of Budapest, the gathering hosted a screening of Interthinking Art + Science, the new documentary about Kepes made by curator Márton Orosz.

 She is coeditor with Meredith Tromble of Biotechne: Interthinking Art, Science, and Design, a book series on Bloomsbury Press.
 D'Arcy Wentworth Thompson's Generative Influences in Art, Design, and Architecture: From Forces to Forms (2021), an anthology Terranova coedited with Ellen K. Levy and her most recent book, explores how Scottish zoologist D'Arcy Wentworth Thompson's magnum opus On Growth and Form (1917) transformed creative processes across fields.
 She is author of Art as Organism: Biology and the Evolution of the Digital Image (Bloomsbury, 2022/IB Tauris, 2016) and Automotive Prosthetic: Technological Mediation and the Car in Conceptual Art (2014), and coeditor with Meredith Tromble of The Routledge Companion to Biology in Art and Architecture (2016).
 She also edited a two-volume issue of the journal Technoetic Arts on “complexism” (2016).